 - I believe that accusing people of racism and sexism when they aren’t racist or sexist is just as wrong as racism and sexism.

-- I believe that Paul’s words in 2 Thessalonians 3:10-12 still hold true today.
+- I believe that Paul’s words about work in 2 Thessalonians 3:10-12 still hold true today.

-- Postmodern deconstructionism, while helpful in discounting modernity (whose fundamental tenents challenge Christianity), is inadequate for bringing one to the Truth, who is Christ.
+- Postmodern deconstructionism, while helpful in discounting modernity (whose fundamental tenets challenge Christianity), is inadequate for bringing one to the Truth, who is Christ.

 - There are still many first-rate scholars who argue that there are sound historical and scientific reasons for believing that Adam was a real, historical person.
 And it is wrong to ridicule and scorn them.